 “Mommmmmm!
 Wipe my butt!”
 Ah, the glamorous life of parenthood.
 You know, I felt sort of cheated with my first spawn.
-We plugged away at potty training, finally ditched diapers, and I thought my days of poop duty where over until spawn 2.0 came around, that is until the first time I was beckoned to the bathroom to wipe a butt.
+We plugged away at potty training, finally ditched diapers, and I thought my days of poop duty were over until spawn 2.0 came around, that is until the first time I was beckoned to the bathroom to wipe a butt.
 Not enough parents talk about the fact that lots of toddlers have trouble wiping even after potty training.
 Now well into spawn 4.0, I have found a few things seem to help kids learn to wipe after they use the toilet—though sadly you’ll probably still be washing out some skid marks for awhile….
 Speaking of which….

 Just when should a kid be able to wipe their own butt?

-Ok, so how are you going to get your child wiping their own butt by age 4?
+Okay, so how are you going to get your child wiping their own butt by age 4?

 -Be instructional from the beginning.
 From the very start of potty training explain to your kiddo how you’re wiping and why.
 Show them how to hold the paper, which direction to wipe, that they can stand if they need to, that they need to keep wiping until the paper comes back clean, as well as how much toilet paper they really need, and how to properly wash their hands afterward.
 You’d be surprised how the simple things we don’t really think about as adults can trip up a child learning.
 Once they get more familiar with the potty and using it, let them wipe, but stand by and supervise at first.
 Walk them through it if needed until they have it down and just need more practice.

 -Buy flushable wipes at first.
 Like the training wheels of butt wiping these things really are worth the slight expense.
 You can eventually phase them out, but they can be a great confidence builder.
+Unfortunately, these aren’t as flushable as implied, especially if you have a septic, so keep a small trash nearby.

 -Make the bathroom easy to navigate.
 Make sure your child can do all their bathroom duties unassisted.
 This may mean things like a stool for the sink, easy to pump soap, and a simple toilet seat.
 My kids were not fans of the pick-up stair style chairs, but they loved the built in mini-seat, because it doesn’t look like baby seat and it was easy to use.